-A brief overview of Bichon Frise history, while not essential to know, will help you understand more about your Bichon Frise dog.
+A brief overview of Bichon Frise history, while not essential to owning a dog, will help you understand more about your Bichon Frise dog and her personality.

 The Bichon Frise dog breed originally descended from the Barbet or Water Spaniel.
 As a result it was called the Barbichon which later was shortened to just “Bichon”.

 Most people believe that the little white dogs come from the Mediterranean.
 We believe that the first ones were seen around 1200 A.D.

-For the next 100 years or so they were shipmates, traveling from continent to continent with their sailor owners.
+For the next 100 years or so Bichons were shipmates, traveling from continent to continent with their sailor owners.
 Keeping sailors company on their long voyages was right up their alley.

 Legend has it that Spanish sailors took the little white dogs with them on voyages.
 As they travelled, the sailors left puppies and dogs in different locations.
 Because of this, Bichons found homes in many new places.